MKAbuMattar/powershell-profile/Module/Plugins/PIP/README.md

 ## Overview

-This plugin converts 25+ common pip aliases and commands from zsh/bash to PowerShell functions with full parameter support and comprehensive help documentation.
-It includes automatic PowerShell completion support and seamlessly integrates Python package management into your PowerShell workflow.
+This module offers convenient aliases and functions for managing Python packages using pip.
+It includes features such as package installation, upgrading, uninstallation, requirements file management, and GitHub integration, all with full parameter support and PowerShell completion.

 ## Features